atRobJustice/v5-dice/README.md

 - Touch-friendly controls for dice selection
 - Smooth animations optimized for mobile devices
 - Haptic feedback on supported devices
+- Progeny character sheet is hidden on screens narrower than 950px for better mobile experience

 ## Development

 This is a modification of Andre Perunicic's [Vampire Dice Roller](https://github.com/prncc/vampire-dice-roller) based on Anton Natarov's [teal 3d dice roller](http://a.teall.info/dice/).
 Thanks to Andre and Anton for sharing their code!

+Special thanks to Odin94 for creating the [Progeny character creator](https://github.com/Odin94/Progeny-vtm-v5-character-creator), which this project integrates with for character sheet functionality.

 ### Key Improvements
 - Added support for Vampire: The Masquerade's dice system